Integrationskurs: Intercultural aspects in the curriculum framework

 (Inter)cultural aspects are dealt with in the communication areas "Dealing with the migration situation" (especially in the sub-item "Dealing with intercultural encounters") and "Realization of feelings, attitudes, and opinions", as well as in the "Focus on interculturality" or through the learning objective "Intercultural Competence" in the curriculum framework.
 The authors of the curriculum framework for the standard Integrationskurs name the relevance of cultural and intercultural aspects for the learners.
 However, these considerations are not based on a defined concept of culture.

-In the needs analysis (InDaZ), under the heading "Aspects of interculturality," answers from respondents are listed that make it clear that intercultural aspects are essential in the course, especially in the final exam.
+In the needs analysis (InDaZ), under the heading "Aspects of interculturality", answers from respondents are listed that make it clear that intercultural aspects are essential in the course, especially in the final exam.
 A relatively narrow concept of culture seems to be adopted.
 The chapter "Language and culture of origin" mainly contains data on heterogeneity concerning the countries of origin of the course participants.
-The DTZ is not described or discussed to what extent intercultural competence can be operationalized.
+The DTZ does not describe or discuss to what extent intercultural competence can be operationalized.

 Qualifications for teaching in the language course

 A university degree in German as a foreign or second language enables direct admission to teaching (§ 15 Paragraph 1 IntV).

-Further, the BAMF specifies alternative possibilities of a qualification (§15 paragraph 2 IntV).
+The BAMF specifies alternative ways to qualify (§15 paragraph 2 IntV).
 Since January 1, 2020, the additional capability for teachers has included five compulsory modules and two compulsory elective modules.
-Other people can qualify through a course to acquire a relevant recognized DaF/DaZ (university) certificate or through a DaF/DaZ qualification program from certain other educational institutions.
+Other people can qualify through a course to acquire a relevant recognized DaF / DaZ (university) certificate or through a DaF / DaZ qualification program from certain other educational institutions.